cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 ```

 That's it.
 Let's run it with gradle

 ```bash
 gradle runExample
 ```

-and see results in browser:
+and see the results in browser:

 ![screenshot](digests.png)